Organic Solar Cells

 July 1st, 2018

-An organic solar cell uses organic electronics, a branch of electronics that deals with electrically conductive organic polymers or small organic molecules, for light absorption, charge production, and transport to produce electricity from sunlight by the photovoltaic effect.
-Most organic photovoltaic cells are polymer solar cells.
+An organic solar cell uses organic electronics, a branch of electronics dealing with electrically conductive organic polymers or small organic molecules, for light absorption, charge production, and transport to produce electricity from sunlight through the photovoltaic effect.

-An organic solar cell employs electrically conductive organic polymers and small molecules to absorb light and transport the resulting charge, converting it into usable electricity.
-Materials used in organic solar cells are solution-processable at high throughput, along with being cheap to produce.
-As such, this solar technology is potentially cost-effective for photovoltaic applications.
+An organic solar cell, also sometimes referred to as a polymer solar cell, employs electrically conductive organic polymers and small molecules to absorb light and transport the resulting charge, converting it into usable electricity.
+Materials used in organic solar cells are solution-processable at high throughput, making these devices inexpensive to produce.
+As such, this technology is potentially cost-effective for a wide range of photovoltaic applications.